The generalised distribution semantics and projective families of distributions: Classification of projective generalised probabilistic logic programs

-We begin with the first issue, revisiting the classical approach to representing annotated disjunctions in probabilistic logic programming under the distribution semantics (see e. g.\ Subsection 3.2 in Ziguzzi's \shortcite{RiguzziS18} book).
+We begin with the first issue, revisiting the classical approach to representing annotated disjunctions in probabilistic logic programming going back to Vennekens \emph{et al.} \cite{VennekensVB04}.
 Assume we want to define a distribution where for any given $a_1,\dots,a_n$, exactly one of is true, the probability of $Q_i(a_1,\dots,a_n)$ is $p_i$ and the choices are independent for different $a_1,\dots,a_n$.
-We introduce new free predicates $R_i$, $1 \leq i \leq n-1$, with probabilities $w(R_i) := \frac{p_i}{\prod_{j=1}^{i-1}(1-w_j)}$, and then define in $\Pi$ the following definitions for $Q_i$:
+We introduce new free $n$-ary predicates $R_i$, $1 \leq i \leq n-1$, with probabilities $w(R_i) := \frac{p_i}{\prod_{j=1}^{i-1} \left(1-w(R_j) \right)}$, and then define in $\Pi$ the following definitions for $Q_i$: